Egress Windows in Denver

 An egress window provides an emergency means of exiting a building.
 They need to be operable from the inside and provide a clear opening without the use of tools or keys.
-And they’re required by law in dwelling units and every sleeping room below the fourth floor, including basements.
+And they’re required by law in dwelling units and every sleeping room including basements.

 That means, every bedroom in your home and even the rental unit in your basement must have egress windows.
 If you own or manage an apartment building, your basement through third floor units must have egress windows.
 And to qualify, they must meet specific code requirements, including the quantity, size, location, height off the floor and the window-well size, depending on your location.

 Here are the current egress window codes for Denver (subject to change):